 • Student Accounting Forms

-Winter 2014 Quarter fees and tuition are assessed, and all authorized aid for the term will be credited to your UC Davis account.
+Spring 2014 Quarter fees and tuition are assessed, and all authorized aid for the term will be credited to your UC Davis account.
 This appears as Estimated Financial Aid on your statement and will be applied to your outstanding balance.
-If you have an Amount Due, you must pay that amount by the Fee Payment Deadline, December 15, 2013 to avoid being dropped.
-For financial aid to fully disburse, you must be enrolled in a minimum of 12 units, waitlisted units do not count.
-Financial Aid will disburse to your account on December 27, 2013.
-Remainder refunds will be available for eligible students on January 3, 2014.
+If you have an Amount Due, you must pay that amount by the Fee Payment Deadline, March 15, 2014 to avoid being dropped.
+For Financial Aid to fully disburse, you must be enrolled in a minimum of 12 units (waitlisted units do not count).
+Financial Aid will disburse to your account on March 21, 2014.
+Remainder refunds will be available for eligible students on March 27, 2014.

 CollectionsThe regulations that govern the Student Loan Programs UC Davis participates in require the University of California to refer to a commercial collection agency any delinquent borrower who has not responded appropriately to our internal collection efforts.
 We would prefer to work directly with you.